James4Ever0/doc/README.md

 ## How it works

 Doc chops your code into segments and query documentation from LLM.
-After that, we group docs two by two and reduce them recursively, till we get the summary.
+After that, it groups docs two by two and reduce them recursively, till we get the summary.

 Doc creates a beautiful static website for your codebase, meaning you can deploy to Github pages for free.